pb866/auxdata/README.md

 =======

 > Notice:
-> `auxdata` is now deprecated and will slowly be replaced by individual repositories for each Julia package.
+> `auxdata` is now deprecated.
+Julia code is restructured and updated in the packages [VectorMaths](https://github.com/pb866/VectorMaths.git), [pyp](https://github.com/pb866/pyp.git), [filehandling](https://github.com/pb866/pyfilehandlingp.git), [ChemPhysConst](https://github.com/pb866/ChemPhysConst.git), and [MCMphotolysis](https://github.com/pb866/MCMphotolysis.git).
+> `numerics.jl` is currently not supported.
+Python code is not supported anymore.

 Auxiliary data and scripts used mainly for Julia scripting.
 Some auxiliary python scripts to derive parameterisations for MCM photolysis processes are provided,